emmascotson/Predicting-Customer-Churn/README.md

 <img src="images/image8.png" alt="Alt text" width="600"/>

+### Geographic Distribution of Churn-Risk

-For example we were able to distinguish high risk states - the highest churn rates per state.
+For example we were able to distinguish "higher" and "lower" risk states for churn.

 <img src="images/image9.png" alt="Alt text" width="600"/>

 ## Models

 We used three models - Logistic regression, Decision tree and Random Forest.

+<img src="images/image5.png" alt="Alt text" width="600"/>

-After comparing perfomance of all three models, we came to a conclusion that with the selected data set the model for prediciting customer churn would be logistic regression.
+After comparing perfomance of all three models, we came to the conclusion that with the selected data set the model for prediciting customer churn would be logistic regression.

-**Main metric** for evaluation we used is Recall.
+Our **Main Metric** for model evaluation was Recall.
 It measures the proportion of actual positives (churning customers) correctly identified by the model.
 High recall is crucial in churn prediction because missing out on identifying a customer who might churn (a false negative) can be costlier than mistakenly identifying a non-churning customer as at risk (a false positive).

-<img src="images/image5.png" alt="Alt text" width="600"/>

 ## Best Model Evaluation